The Basics - Part 2

 Only one version, C, has been seen so far as knobs.
 It has a small raised rim on the back that elevates the flange ever so slightly off of the comm's aluminum panel, creating a tiny visible gap at the base.

 Myth: The hubs were from Aurora's "ThunderJet" slot car line.
 Truth: Yes, but not originally.
-"Vibes" were the first slot cars widely sold in the U.S. starting around 1961, but being plagued with problems, Aurora replaced them two years later with the "T-Jet" line which was far more successful.
+"Vibrators" were the first slot cars widely sold in the U.S. starting around 1961, but being plagued with problems, Aurora replaced them two years later with the "T-Jet" line which was far more robust.
 Those Vibe parts that could be repacked and used in T-Jets, included Type C hubs, seem to have been so.
 Vibrator car replacement parts were sold in envelopes; T-Jet on blister cards.
-We've seen these C hubs in both (see picture below).
+We've seen these C hubs in both types of packaging (see picture below).
 Note - no classic flat-bottom T-Jet or aluminum hub has ever been observed on an authentic Wah comm.

 Jewels and Bezels

-Swarovski glass flatback rhinestones (with a mirrored coating on the back) were used as the three "indicator lights" and were glued onto the same Vibe hubs as the knobs, but inverted and recessed into the shell.
+Swarovski glass flatback rhinestones (with a mirrored coating on the back) were mostly used as the three "indicator lights" and were glued onto the same "C" Vibe hubs as the knobs, but inverted and recessed into the shell.
 These rhinestone "jewels" in both 16ss and 20ss ("stone size"), 4.0mm and 4.8mm diameter respectively (12ss at 3.2mm is seen in Zeta), were atop the hub's small raised center on the back.
-Wah seems to have arranged them in an oddly nonsensical color sequence from what must have been a limited palette available to him.
-We have shown the jewels used, to the best of our ability to discern.
-Most are the smaller 16ss; those color names in bold are deemed to be 20ss.
+Wah seems to have arranged them in a mostly-random color sequence from what must have been a limited inventory, though he was consistent in always having a red in the center.
+We have listed the jewels initially installed (to the best of our ability to discern) on each comm.
+Most are the smaller 16ss; those names in bold are deemed to be the larger 20ss.
 Color names in cyan have been visually confirmed on the actual prop:

 Alpha